-The pain of trigeminal neuralgia (TN) can be so intense that it can lead to a poor quality of life due to mental and physical incapacity.
-Patients may require psychosocial input, eg counselling.
+The pain of TN can be so intense that it can lead to a poor quality of life due to mental and physical incapacity.
+Patients may require psychosocial input - eg, counselling.

 One third of patients will have mild symptoms and some will only ever have one episode.
 Many people have periods of remission with no pain for months or years.
 There is anecdotal evidence that in many people it becomes more severe and less responsive to treatment with time.

 Further reading & references